djfanatix/com.solaredge/README.md

 ## Support topic
 For support please use the official support topic on the forum [here](https://community.athom.com/t/app-SolarEdge/45487).

+## Donations
+If you appreciate the app: [Buy me a Beer](https://www.paypal.com/paypalme/pieterverougstraete)]
+@athom a Homey Pro is always appreciated :-)

 ## Thanks
 Thanks to Richard Barkestam and Jelger Haanstra for the SMA Energy app, where this app is based on.